Sensing-Intelligent-System/sis_competition_task_template/README.md

 > run_task.sh           (You don't need to modify this file)

-> master_task.launch    (You have to determine which node you need to launch and write in this file)
+> master_task.launch    (You have to determine which node you need to launch in the task and write in this file)

 > docker_build.sh       (If you want to build docker file, please execute/source this shell)